Skip to content ↓

 Reading

 In Year 2 we begin our transition away from phonics to support us in becoming confident, fluent, life-long readers.
-For this reason, during the Autumn term, we will have whole-class phonics lesson alongside regular whole-class and small group reading sessions where we begin to think more deeply about the texts we read, as the children develop their fluency, prosody and comprehension skills.
+Alongside the children's daily reading groups, we will have a whole-class reading lesson where we begin to think more deeply about the texts we read, as the children develop their fluency, prosody and comprehension skills.
 This term we will read extracts from a range of books and texts, including:

 Each day ends with story time, where the children are given the opportunity to immerse themselves in a class book read by the teacher.
 Children will also have plenty of opportunities to visit our school library, where they can explore a range of genres, discuss books they have read with others and find books written by authors they have discovered during the year.